 The first thing you want to do after installing Slice EQ is probably to try out some of the presets it comes with.
-To reveal the preset browser, click on the name of the current patch in the top most part of the UI.
+To reveal the preset browser, click on the 'Browse' button next to the Slice EQ logo.

 Once you have checked out some of the presets you are probably eager to get your hands dirty and create your own patches.
 We designed Slice EQ to be easy and fast to work with, and we hope you will enjoy experimenting and discovering the possibilities.
 Still, knowledge is power, so in this section we will go through all the features of Slice EQ in detail.